daiolupo/project-journal/journal.md

 - What doesn't work well is having to learn something new all the time especially if you have a deadline.
 - We were down one team member for a couple of days but what I've learned is, you have embrace change and have knowledge in all areas of a project in order to be flexible.

+## 06 Daily Status report 25/10/2022

+### Date

+25 October 2022

+### What I completed today

+- Completed the home pages, about pages wireframes

+### Any issues preventing you from progressing

+- I wasn't sure what to do next after the home and about pages.

+### Actions taken

+Go back to the requirements documentaion

+### Smart goal for the next day

+- Finish wireframes

+### Personal reflection

+- Keep members updated on progress.
+Communicate often and keep positive.
+- Ask for help and learn from those that are more experienced.

+## 05 Team Meeting 26/10/2022

+### Date

+26 October 2022

+### Start time

+10.00 am

+### Attendance

+- Leone Krauze
+- Brayden Dawson
+- Dwain Aiolupotea
+- John Wright

+### Absent

+0

+### Agenda

+Stand up meeting:

+- Wireframes
+- Decide if we are going to do wireframes
+- Ask Leone about images for mockups
+- Proof read business requirements doc
+- Proof read system design doc
+- Begin a project dev log doc and add any design changes and reason
+- Team to sign contract
+- Discuss what will be worked on in the coming days

+### Notes from the Meeting

+- Wireframes complete small changes to the gallery page to remove baby photos and add anonymous testimonials instead
+- add video to the website possibly the landing page
+- research Go fund me accounts and how to add the link into website
+- begin working on mockups and adding themes and colours
+- create context, user role and business domain diagrams and add them to business requirements docs
+- changes to be made to planning docs after reproof reading.
+- Todays take-away
+  - John to edit planning docs
+  - Leone to begin development log documentation
+  - Dwain and Brayden to continue UI/UX

+### Meeting ended

+11:04 am

+## 07 Daily Status report 26/10/2022

+### Date

+26 October 2022

+### What I completed today

+-

+### Any issues preventing you from progressing

+-

+### Actions taken

+### Smart goal for the next day

+-

+### Personal reflection

+-